I. Catholic Publications Before 1789

 Boston: Printed by Manning & Loring.
 1800.

-Edited by Rev. Jean Louis Aimé Madeleine Lefebvre de Cheverus (1768-1836), later bishop of Boston and archibishop of Bordeaux.
+Edited by Rev. Jean Louis Aimé Madeleine Lefebvre de Cheverus (1768-1836), later bishop of Boston and archbishop of Bordeaux.
 Cheverus re-issued this work in a greatly enlarged form in 1803, with much added devotional and liturgical material.
 This copy in a dated (1801) black morocco binding with the owner’s name stamped in a red morocco inlay on the upper board.

-Translated from the Latin Vulgat: Diligently Compared with the Hebrew, Greek, and Other Editions in Divers Languages.
+Translated from the Latin Vulgate: Diligently Compared with the Hebrew, Greek, and Other Editions in Divers Languages.
 The Old Testament, First Published by the English College at Doway, A.D.
 1609.
 And the New Testament, First Published by the English College at Rhemes, A.D.
 1582.
 With Annotations, References, and an Historical and Chronological Index.
 First American, from the Fifth Dublin Edition.
 Newly Revised and Corrected According to the Clementin Edition of the Scriptures.
 Philadelphia: Published by Mathew Carey, No. 122, Market-Street.
 Oct.
 15, M.DCCC.V.

 Despite the claim on the title page, actually the second American Catholic Bible.
 Issued with a series of 3 maps (2 folding) and 10 engraved plates by Tiebout, Warnicke, and others.
 The New Testament was also available for sale as a separate item.
 The plates were originally published in Carey’s profitable line of Protestant Bibles; they are known in several states.
 This copy has pre-1836 Georgetown library markings.

 Le Nouveau Testament de notre Seigneur Jésus-Christ, en français, sur la Bulgate